codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 - Associated tax rates
 - Applicable tracking categories

-With Sync for Expenses, you need to create the expense or transfer transactions first and push that dataset to Codat.
+With Sync for Expenses, you need to create the expense or transfer transactions first and write that dataset to Codat.
 We will describe options available to you on this page.

 Then, you need to [sync expenses](/expenses/sync-process/syncing-expenses) to reflect these in your customer's accounting software.
 Finally, once these transactions have been synced, you can [upload attachments](/expenses/sync-process/uploading-receipts) to associate receipts with the transaction.